 The app also helps you to set up the drone to fly freely using the drone’s intelligent flight mode, in this mode the drone can fly in a way that it automatically follows the GPS signal coming from the controller or fly around a particular point of interest or fly through a stated flight route which you have mapped out for it.

-The drone has other modes such as the active-tracking and the tap fly mode.
+The Phantom 4 drone has other modes such as the active-tracking and the tap fly mode.
 In the active tracking mode, the drone uses the OSS to track a subject, on the screen of your device you will draw a box around what you wish to track and hit the go button that pops up and the drone would start following it by keeping the camera focused on the selected object or person.

 Provided the person is not moving too fast the drone will be capable of keeping track of the movement.
 For the tap fly mode, you just have to tap the screen of your device and the drone will fly to the location which you have indicated.

-The camera of the DJI Phantom 4 drone is exactly like the phantom 3 professionals which have been designed to shoot ultra HD 4k resolution (3,820×2,160-pixel), and it can shoot at a frame of 24, 25 and 30 frames per second.
+The camera of the DJI Phantom 4 drone is exactly like the phantom 3 professional which have been designed to shoot ultra HD 4k resolution (3,820×2,160-pixel), and it can shoot at a frame of 24, 25 and 30 frames per second.
 In addition to this, a slow-motion option has been included and it captures 1080p at 120fps and with this, you have a sharp picture quality.

 There have been some improvements when it comes to the battery of the DJI Phantom 4 drone compared to other models it can fly up about 30 minutes before automatically landing itself when the battery is at 10 percent.